superbobry/consequence/README.md

-To speedup the alignment step we only store meaningful regions of the reference genome; that is -- regions with at least one indexed variant per doubled insert size.
-An obvious downside of this approach is that resulting alignments will have positions relative to the *partial* reference, instead of the original one.
-So an **extra index**, mapping intervals from *partial* reference to the original reference, is required.
+To speedup the alignment step we only store meaningful regions of the reference genome; that is -- regions with at least one indexed variant per doubled insert size (strictly speaking the insert size varies from platform to platform and from run to run, so we use a currently available upper bound for paried-end reads -- **???**).

 #### Example